Deveshsingh2004/Snake-Game/README.md

 # Snake-Game
-The is a snake game made from html css and javaScript.
+This is a snake game made from html css and javaScript.